diogolbar/portfolio/README.md

 * ### Machine Learning

-  * Demand Forecast: In this project a standard regression approach is used to forecast multiple time series for the next year sales for 10 stores and 50 items.
-Data used is available at Kaggle.

   * Fraud Detection: This project uses data from the IEEE Fraud Detection Challenge.
 Here a dataset with 400+ features is explored in order to detect and classify frauds from customers' purchases.

 * ### End-to-End

-  * Demand Forecasting
+  * Demand Forecast: In this project a standard regression approach is used to forecast multiple time series for the next year sales for 10 stores and 50 items.
+Data used is available at Kaggle.

 * ### Data Science